 When you’re just starting out learning how to play guitar one of the first things you need to understand is how to read chord boxes.

-As a beginner guitar player, you might be intimidated by the look of these diagrams.
+As a beginner guitar player, you might be intimidated by the look of these diagrams and the guitar chords chart.
 There’s no need to be.
 We’re not dealing with tricky music theory here.

 Once you crack the system, reading them will be a breeze and you’ll be able to play thousands of songs.

-In this guide, you’ll learn how to play them in a few simple steps.
+In this guide, you’ll learn how to play simple guitar chords.

 Here’s what we’ll cover: